Ajithkumarprimary/Simplelearn/README.md

 Hello bro.
 How are you?
+What the hell bro?